Feastio

 Breakfast and Lunch Menus

 The following day, I returned to Supper for breakfast.
-Carl's French toast with caramelized brioche and vanilla bean creme anglaise is a signature dish.
-The caramelization adds a light crunchiness to an otherwise soft bread (it was similar to creme brulee).
+Carl's French toast with caramelized brioche and vanilla bean crème anglaise is a signature dish.
+The caramelization adds a light crunchiness to an otherwise soft bread (it was similar to crème brulee).

 Powdered sugar, fresh berries, and maple syrup add further sweetness.
 If you're okay eating dessert for breakfast, you'll enjoy this.

 Other breakfast and brunch options include cottage cheese pancakes with blackberry compote, avocado toast with soft-scrambled egg, crispy buttermilk-brined quail and biscuits, and a French omelet with whipped Boursin cheese.
-Lighter fare includes yogurt with house-made granola, chia seed pudding with almond milk, and oatmeal.

 I'd also like to touch on the lunch menu before we wrap up, as there's a little bit of everything.
 Warm up with the spicy rigatoni alla vodka served with seared shrimp, or indulge in that double-bone pork chop I had for dinner.